Christine-Anderson/pairing-app/README.md

 ## PairWise (Summer Of Shipping)

 ### Overview
-An app that allows you to generate assignments between pairs of people in a group following a given set of restrictions.
+An app that allows you to randomly generate assignments between group members following a given set of restrictions.
 It individually emails group members to keep the assignments secret.
 I made this to use with my family for our annual gift exchange.

 ![Serverless Architecture Diagram](assets/pairing-app.png)